 What Does a Family Law Solicitor Do?

-Family Law Solicitors manage legal matters that involve you and your family, such as your spouse, your partner, your children and the family home.
+A Family Law Solicitor deals with legal matters that involve you and your family, such as your spouse, your partner, your children and the family home.

-While not true in every case, Family Law Solicitors are typically needed following the breakdown of a relationship, particularly in separation or divorce if there are assets to divide or childcare arrangements to make.
-Family Solicitors may also be asked to put Court Orders in place, draw up legal agreements and assist with dispute resolution.
+While not true in every case, a Family Law Solicitor is typically needed following the breakdown of a relationship, particularly in separation or divorce if there are assets to divide or childcare arrangements to make.
+A Family Law Solicitor may also be asked to put Court Orders in place, draw up legal agreements and assist with dispute resolution.

 For initial advice, get in touch with our Family Law Solicitors.